“… portraits of prisoners taken in the dock …”

 Supreme Court Hobart October 1865

-Alfred Bock employed Thomas J. Nevin as an apprentice on 7th July 1863 (when Nevin answered Bock’s advertisement for an apprentice in The Mercury on that date), but by 1867 Alfred Bock had departed Tasmania for Victoria, and Nevin acquired the business in his own name, The City Photographic Establishment, along with the studio, the glass house, furniture and stock at 140 Elizabeth Street Hobart Town.
-Nevin also acquired the Bocks’ patronage of police and the penal authorities.
-Alfred Bock had a close association with James Boyd, the Commandant at the Port Arthur prison during the early 1860s, producing a number of solar and cabinet portraits of Boyd while Nevin continued with studio portraiture and landscape stereography until Bock’s departure.
-When the commission again was offered, it was offered to Nevin to photograph prisoners at Supreme Court trials: this time the commission was offered by his family solicitor Attorney-General W.R.
+Although Thomas J. Nevin had established a studio at New Town near the Nevin family home at Kangaroo Valley and was displaying and selling portraits and stereographs from the New Town Post Office by 1864, he was working with Alfred Bock at the city studio in 1865.
+Within a year, when Alfred Bock sold up and departed Tasmania for Victoria, Nevin acquired the business – The City Photographic Establishment – in his own name along with the studio, the glass house, furniture and stock at 140 Elizabeth Street Hobart Town.
+Thomas Nevin also acquired Thomas and Alfred Bock’s commission in the form of colonial warrants to provide police and penal authorities with prisoner photographs.
+Alfred Bock was commissioned by James Boyd, the Commandant at the Port Arthur prison during the early 1860s to produce a number of solar and cabinet portraits, including several of James Boyd himself who was an amateur stereographer.
+When the colonial government commission again was offered, it was offered to Thomas J. Nevin in 1872 to photograph prisoners at Supreme Court trials and at discharge: this time the commission was offered by his family solicitor Attorney-General W.R.
 Giblin.

 ROBERTS, Henry per Rodney 2

 Photo by T.J.
 Nevin

 Taken at the Supreme Court 28 November 1872